Pasqg/terraingen/README.md

-# Terrain generator
+# TerrainGen

+A Blender wrapper to render procedurally generated terrains.

 The terrain generator creates a base heightmap using layered perlin noise, where each layer is at multiple frequency (harmonics).
+Then further processing is applied to customize the base layer (erosion only for now).

 The resulting heightmaps look like this:

 ![perlin noise](docs_files/heightmap_3409129824829640289.png)

-This renders terrain like:
+The terrain is then rendered using Blender:

 ![rendered](docs_files/output_3409129824829640289.png)

-# Erosion
+## Erosion

 To make terrain more realistic, the terrain generator can simulate erosion.
 There are various papers that provide implementations which this terrain